CASE FILE #BLPD-1954-03-08-001

 The First Tragedy

-Institutionalization and Temporary Release
+Institutionalization and Release

 The Second Tragedy

-On June 30, 1966, history repeated itself in the most tragic way.
+On June 30, 1966, history repeated itself with eerie precision.
 Carl returned home to find nine-month-old Natalie drowned in the bathtub.
-In a panic, he dashed to neighbor Howard Wood's home to call the police.
-The responding officers found the bodies of Michael and Kathleen, eerily similar to the first incident, tucked into their beds.
-Constance, once again, was found unconscious from a suicide attempt, this time due to an overdose of pills.
+In a panic, he rushed to a neighbor's house to call the police, as his home lacked a phone.
+Upon their arrival, officers discovered the bodies of Michael and Kathleen tucked into their beds.
+Constance was found unconscious in her own bed, having attempted another suicide by overdosing on pills.
+The press dubbed it a "duplication of tragedy."

 Escape and Death